Partridge Island (Saint John County): James Patrick Collins

 James Patrick Collins, born c.1824 in County Cork, Ireland, was the eldest of four children of Patrick Collins and Isabella Hughes.
 He immigrated to Saint John with his family in 1837.
 Apprenticed to Dr. George R. Peters, superintendent of the Lunatic Asylum, Collins was encouraged to study medicine, which he pursued in Paris (c.1844) and later London.
 He returned to Saint John in 1846, beginning practice from his family’s home on Mill Street.

 In May 1847, a typhus epidemic arrived with Irish immigrants fleeing the potato famine.
 By June, the Partridge Island quarantine station was overwhelmed with nearly 2,500 patients.
 Dr. George J. Harding, unable to manage alone, enlisted help.
 Despite the danger, Dr. Collins and Dr. William S. Harding volunteered, earning £50 monthly.

 By late June, both doctors contracted typhus.
-Collins died on 2 July 1847, less than a month after beginning his service.
-His remains were sealed in a lead coffin and transported to the Roman Catholic cemetery in Saint John's North End with special permission from the Saint John Common Council.
-The 4 July funeral drew nearly 4,000 mourners—reputedly the largest in Saint John's history—highlighting the deep respect he had earned.
+Collins died on 2 July 1847 less than a month after beginning his service.
+His remains were sealed in a lead coffin and transported to the Roman Catholic cemetery in Saint John's North End.
+His funeral drew nearly 4,000 mourners—reputedly the largest in Saint John's history.
 His body was later moved to St. Peter’s cemetery near Fort Howe, and in 1949 reinterred in a common grave in St. Joseph’s cemetery.